 For the Director Proposal and the Auditor Proposal, you may vote either "FOR" or "WITHHOLD."
 The three nominees for director who receive the greatest number of votes cast at the meeting will be elected as directors.
 Cumulative voting is not permitted in the election of directors.
-In accordance with our corporate governance guidelines, however, any director who does not receive a majority of votes cast "FOR" or "WITHHOLD" in an uncontested election is required to tender his or her resignation for consideration by the Nominating & Corporate Governance Committee following certification of the shareholder vote.
+In accordance with our corporate governance guidelines, however, any director who receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" such election is required to tender his or her resignation for consideration by the Nominating & Corporate Governance Committee following certification of the shareholder vote.
 For more information, please read "Management-Director Resignation Policy."
 In addition, a majority of the votes cast by shareholders at the meeting is required to approve the Auditor Proposal.
 Votes cast with respect to the Auditor Proposal include only those votes cast "FOR" the proposal, and a vote marked "WITHHOLD" with respect to the proposal will not be voted and will not count for or against the proposal.